russel2512/Net_monitor/README.md

 - For information on Raspberry Pi deployment, see https://www.raspberrypi.com/.
 - For information on Mosquitto MQTT broker, see https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi.
 - For information on Node Red, see https://nodered.org/docs/getting-started/raspberrypi.
 - Import the text from **Node Red import.txt** into Node Red.
-You will need to modify MQTT broker information.
+You may need to modify MQTT broker information.
+Server - 'localhost' works ok in my configuration.Change the username and password.
+These will need to be change in both the code and Node Red.
+  - username="rpi-pico"
+  - password="wiznet"
 ![Node Red - flow](https://user-images.githubusercontent.com/13513067/165227980-88bef4be-f135-4114-8fc6-52981cab1f86.jpg)

 Final changes to the programs (code.py and WIZnet_monitor.py)